-- (a) any erf, agricultural holding or farm portion, and includes any improvements or building on the land and any real right in land, and - (b) the area of communal land to which a household holds an informal right recognized in terms of the customary law applicable in the area where the land to which such right is held is situated and which right is held with the consent of, and adversely to, the registered owner of the land;

-"land development area" means an erf or the land which is delineated in a land development application submitted in terms of this By-law or any other legislation governing the change in land use and "land area" has a similar meaning;

-"Land Development Officer" means the authorised official defined in regulation 1 of the Regulations;

-"land use scheme" means the land use scheme adopted and approved in terms of Chapter 3of this By-law and for the purpose of this By-law includes an existing scheme until such time as the existing scheme is replaced by the adopted and approved land use scheme.

-"Member of the Executive Council" means the Member of the Executive Council responsible for local government in the Province:

-"municipal area" means the area of jurisdiction of the City of Matlosana Local Municipality in terms of the Local Government: Municipal Demarcation Act, 1998 (Act No. 27 of 1998);

-"Municipal Manager" means the person appointed as the City of Matlosana Local Municipality Municipal Manager in terms of appointed in terms of section 54A of the Municipal Systems Act and includes any person acting in that position or to whom authority has been delegated;

-"Municipal Planning Tribunal" means the City of Matlosana Municipal Planning Tribunal established in terms of section 32:

-"Municipality" means the Municipality of City of Matlosana Local Municipality or its successor in title as envisaged in section 155(1) of the Constitution, established by Notice No (.................) in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998) and for the purposes of this By-law includes a municipal department, the Council, the Municipal Manager or an employee or official acting in terms of a delegation issued under section 59 of the Municipal Systems Act;

-"objector" means a person who has lodged an objection with the Municipality to a draft municipal spatial development framework, draft land use scheme or a land development and land use application;

-"overlay zone" means a mapped overlay superimposed on one or more established zoning areas which may be used to impose supplemental restrictions on uses in these areas or permit uses otherwise disallowed:
+- (a) any erf, agricultural holding or farm portion, and includes any improvements or building on the land and any real right in land, and - (b) the area of communal land to which a household holds an informal right recognized in terms of the customary law applicable in the area where the land to which such right is held is situated and which right is held with the consent of, and adversely to, the registered owner of the land; - "land development area" means an erf or the land which is delineated in a land development application submitted in terms of this By-law or any other legislation governing the change in land use and "land area" has a similar meaning; - "Land Development Officer" means an official who may consider and determine applications as contemplated in section 35(2) of the Act; - "land use scheme" means the land use scheme adopted and approved in terms of Chapter 3 and for the purpose of these By-laws include an existing scheme until such time as the existing scheme is replaced by the adopted and approved land use scheme. - "Member of the Executive Council" means the Member of the Executive Council responsible for local government in the Province; - "municipal area" means the area of jurisdiction of the Raymond Mhlaba Municipality in terms of the Local Government: Municipal Demarcation Act, 1998 (Act No. 27 of 1998); - "Municipal Manager" means the person appointed as the Raymond Mhlaba Municipal Manager in terms of appointed in terms of section 54A of the Municipal Systems Act and includes any person acting in that position or to whom authority has been delegated; - "Municipal Planning Tribunal" means the Raymond Mhlaba Municipal Planning Tribunal established in terms of section 32; - "Municipality" means the Municipality or its successor in title as envisaged in section 155(1) of the Constitution, established by Notice No (insert number and year) in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998) and for the purposes of this Bylaw includes an employee or official acting in terms of a delegation issued under section 59 of the Municipal Systems Act; - "objector" means a person who has lodged an objection with the Municipality to a draft municipal spatial development framework, draft land use scheme or a land development and land use application; - "overlay zone" means a mapped overlay superimposed on one or more established zoning areas which may be used to impose supplemental restrictions on uses in these areas or permit uses otherwise disallowed:

-"Premier" means the Premier of the Province of North West;
+"Premier" means the Premier of the Province of Eastern Cape;